Quick Links Within Human Subjects in Research FAQ

 Q: What about classroom research?

 A. Classroom projects used primarily for teaching purposes do not normally need to be reviewed by the IRB as they typically do not meet the federal definition of human subject research.
-It is, however, expected that faculty and students will uphold the same standards for the ethical treatment of research participants as other research projects.
-It is recommended that student researchers complete the CITI course, as required of other researchers, prior to interacting with “subjects.”
+It is, however, expected that faculty and students will uphold the same standards for the ethical treatment of research participants as other research projects including that student researchers complete the CITI course, as required of other researchers, prior to interacting with “subjects.”

 Class-based or lab projects for which the primary goal is the generation of generalizable or universal knowledge should be submitted to the IRB for review and approval.
 For example, a pilot project that will be the basis of a publication, a grant proposal, or a senior project should be reviewed even if it is originally carried out in a class setting and did not qualify for IRB review.